ksu-cs-textbooks/cis526/content/05-web-servers/03-request-handling.md

 * [ServerResponse.statusCode](https://nodejs.org/api/http.html#http_response_statuscode) can be used to manually set the status code
 * [ServerResponse.statusMessage](https://nodejs.org/api/http.html#http_response_statusmessage) can be used to manually set the status message.
 If the code is set but not the message, the default message for the code is used.
 * [ServerResponse.setHeader()](https://nodejs.org/api/http.html#http_response_setheader_name_value) adds a header with the supplied name and value (the first and second parameters)
-* [ServerResponse.end()](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback) sends the request using the curently set status and headers.
+* [ServerResponse.end()](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback) sends the request using the currently set status and headers.
 Takes an optional parameter which is the response body; if this parameter is supplied, an optional second parameter specifying the encoding can also be used.
 A final optional callback can be supplied that is called when sending the stream is complete.

 Consider the **501 Not Implemented** response in our example above.
-We need to send the 501 status code, but there is no need for a body or addtional headers.
+We need to send the 501 status code, but there is no need for a body or additional headers.
 We could use the `req.statusCode` property to set the property, and the `req.end()` method to send it:

 ```js
     // TODO: Serve a 501 Not Implemented response